-With this exciting class, you will work with pen and ink using a round speedball nib, as well as a traditional Brush.
-You will learn two styles, Brush Script lettering, which is the basis of a contemporary design language for which the demand just keeps getting stronger so learning it is a must.
+With this exciting class, you will work with pen and ink using a round speedball nib, as well as a traditional brush pen or brush.
+You will learn two styles, Brush Script lettering, which is the basis of a contemporary design language.
 You will also learn Single Speed stroke.
 Both styles of lettering are interchangeable with both tools.
 Furthermore, more good news!
-I am excited to let you know that this highly popular mini master class unique to OSNS now includes a copy of a fantastic book publication which is yours to keep, packed full of some amazing original exemplars from the School’s collection of rare and precious hand lettering books from the 1950’s and sixties.
+I am excited to let you know that this highly popular mini master class unique to OSNS now includes a copy of a fantastic book publication which is yours to keep, packed full of some amazing original exemplars from the School’s collection of precious hand lettering books from the 1950’s and sixties.
 This is exceedingly rare, and you won’t be able to get your hands on these goodies anywhere else!
 This taster class is specially created to introduce the hesitant to the whole idea of hand lettering.
 You won’t become an accomplished letterer in this short time, but you will get the foundation as we break your bad writing habits and build good ones.
-Having taught this style to over 500 students, it’s nice to know you are learning from the leaders and trusted teaching professionals.
+Having taught this style to tribes of students, it’s nice to know you are learning from the leaders and trusted teaching professionals.
 The school director learned the technique in New York from influential Ken Barber of House Industries in 2014, and has been refining it ever since.

 This 3-hour class is very doable and perfect for those who are new to typography, and designers who are looking to improve their typographic awareness, as well as those who need to switch off from the fast-paced digital world and immerse in something tactile and time-honoured.
 This introductory class is a key entry point for those who have entertained the idea of hand lettering and felt unsure about investing in a whole day or whole course.
 It is an ideal taster to a whole addictive world of letter crafting!
 This class cannot teach you everything, but it will get you started so that you can continue.
 Those who do so are now enjoying professional success, lettering professionally for special events, and clients.